TheComputerM/svelte-docster/README.md

   restProps: string,

+  styles: {
+    styleName: {
+      description: string,
+      default: string,
+      type: string
+    },
+    ...
+  },

-  all: 'All the JSDoc comments in the svelte file.',
+  all: [array of all the JSDoc comments in the svelte file.],

   // from context='module'
   module: {